ninuxorg/nodeshot/docs/topics/automated_install.rst

 Automated install
 *****************

-This section describes how to perform a quick install of Nodeshot on **Ubuntu Server 12.04 LTS**.
+This section describes how to perform a quick install of Nodeshot on **Ubuntu / Debian systems**.

 .. warning::
     The quick install procedure described below has been tested on a fresh install of **Ubuntu 13.04** and **debian 6**.